At CSIS we actively seek to employ a diverse group of people who

 Knowledge, education, and experience

-• (Required) Knowledge and understanding of the Washington
+• Knowledge and understanding of the Washington policy

-policy ecosystem, including the formal structures and informal
+ecosystem, including the formal structures and informal networks

-• (Important) Prior experience with defense and national security
+• Prior experience with technology and economic policy leaders,

-professionals will be helpful.
-Strong network of contacts in the
+will be helpful.
+Strong network of contacts in the area of

-• (Preferred) Proven skills with implementing strategic approaches
+• Proven skills with implementing strategic approaches to building

-to building relationships and securing financial support and or
+relationships and securing financial support and or fundraising in

-fundraising in the non-profit industry.
-Ability to solicit six and
+the non-profit industry.
+Ability to solicit six and seven -figure

-• (Required) Exceptional written and verbal communication skills,
+• Exceptional written and verbal communication skills, including

-including the ability to iterate and explain complex
+the ability to iterate and explain complex research is

 • A Bachelor’s degree is required; Master’s degree in a related